Woman claims she was sent home for wearing ‘revealing’ outfit at work

 “As an HR professional I’m worried about your HR team,” someone else said.

-Much of Marie’s TikTok page is dedicated to funny work-related content – some users even claimed that she works with her husband at her father’s company – leading many people to believe that the alleged HR violation was fake.
+Much of Marie’s TikTok page is dedicated to funny work-related content, leading many people to believe that the alleged HR violation was fake.

 “I absolutely fell for it,” said one commenter.
 “LOL”.